nikhil-samuel/updated-api-viewer-poc/README.md

 This application provides a simple interface to view API requests and responses for claim submissions.
 It's designed to help monitor and debug API interactions with the claims system.

-## ✨ New Features
+## ✨ Features

 This version includes the following improvements:

 1. **Authentication System**
    - Login page with simple authentication
-   - Logout functionality via the avatar icon
+   - Improved logout functionality via the avatar menu
    - Protected routes that redirect to login

-2. **Fixed Amount Display**
+2. **Enhanced Navigation**
+   - Left sidebar with intuitive navigation icons
+   - Active state indicators for the current section
+   - Proper tooltips for better usability

+3. **Claim Information Display**
+   - Shows actual API status codes with color indicators
+   - Uses the real request type from the data
-   - Amounts no longer change randomly when clicking on rows
+   - Fixed amounts that don't change when clicking
-   - Each claim has a fixed, predefined amount stored in the data

-3. **Simplified UI**
+4. **Improved UI/UX**
    - Focus on claims in a queue format
    - Easy access to API details
+   - Better visual hierarchy and information organization

 ## 🚀 Getting Started